TruongKhang/cds-mvsnet/README.md

 # [ICLR2022] CDS-MVSNet
 This is an official implementation of our paper [Curvature-guided dynamic scale networks for multi-view stereo](https://arxiv.org/pdf/2112.05999.pdf), which was accepted at ICLR 2022.

 Our method can perform reconstruction in real-time due to fast run-time and low-memory consumption.
 Here is a demo with the input video captured by a smartphone.
-We applied a SLAM method for camera pose estimation and then used CDS-MVSNet for dense reconstruction.
+We applied a SLAM method for camera pose estimation and then used CDS-MVSNet for dense reconstruction (code is [here](https://github.com/TruongKhang/DROID-SLAM)).

 ![Alt Text](demo.gif)